glafrance/agentic-ai/tools-usage/simple-tools-usage/README.md

 - shows how to maintain the chat history and pass it with each message, so the LLM is aware

 To run this example you should:
+- create a .env file in the project root (outside the GitHub repo!!!) and add the following API keys:
+- OPENAI_API_KEY=your-openai-api-key
 - install Python 3 (might already be installed, execute python3 --version in a Terminal shell)
 - install the uv Python package manager https://docs.astral.sh/uv/getting-started/installation
 - clone this repository from GitHub: